When Can I Register For The GL Test?

 It’s FREE to sit the GL Test as all costs are covered by the Catholic Grammar schools.

 When Will The Test Be Held?

-This year (2019), the test date will be between the AQE ones and so it will be:
+As is normal, the GL test date will be between the AQE ones and so it will be:

 Registration Form (Download)

 You’ll be glad to hear the registration form is quite straightforward and it only captures the basic information necessary to apply for the test – so it’s nothing to worry about.

 GL Registration Form:

 Click below to download the form, but remember, you can’t submit it until Monday 1st June.